Skip to content

 • Wait ten minutes for synthesis to complete

-• While you are waiting go ahead and start working on your calculator assembly program in the next section!
+• While you are waiting go ahead and start reading the next section and you can even start working on your door monitoring assembly program!

 How do I fix "can't open Verilog Design File" errors?